The-ALANA-Project/Infrastructure_and_Organizational_Design/README.md

 <br/>

 ### 3-Social Layer of DAOs
 Successful token engineering requires collaboration and the sharing of diverse perspectives.
-While there are already many tools that DAOs can use for the technical and managerial part of project development (like DAOs as a Service), there is hardly any information or guidance on how to develop the social layer of DAOs or communities in general.
+While there are already many tools that DAOs can use for the technical and managerial part of project development (like DAOs as a Service), there is hardly any information or guidance on how to develop the social layer of DAOs or communities.

-In the making of our tools, the experience as one of the few communities that is launching a token last, we decided to build a guide for the foundation of a decentralized social infrastructure that includes:
+In the making of our tools and the experiences gathered (as a currently token-free community), we decided to build a guide for the foundation of a decentralized social infrastructure that includes:
 - A case study and documentation of the founding process and organizational development
 - The full report of a [survey](https://app.deform.cc/form/7457af08-a7a5-4b81-a40a-2099e0c24217) about the social aspects of living and working the "DAO Lifestyle"
 - The Development of an open-source “Social Layer DAO Canvas” that can be freely utilized beyond our community.
 This tool will be a website-based modular guide to help others build and foster their community in the same manner we did and continue to do.

-This social infrastructure will foster a collaborative environment where best practices are developed and disseminated, driving innovation and ensuring the sustainable growth of the contributors.
+We are convinced that social infrastructure will foster a collaborative environment where best practices are developed and disseminated, driving innovation and ensuring the sustainable growth of the contributors.

 <br/>

 **In sum, The ALANA Project aims to further develop token engineering by providing a blueprint for creative commons and work cooperatives designed along the framework and principles of Token Engineering.
-By connecting a newly developed contribution calculator to the token emission process, a membership-based governance process that can be expanded to the concept of futarchy, and a practitioner guide to handle the social layer of DAOs, we want to contribute to the creation of a more inclusive, secure, and innovative future for token engineering.
-We seek funding to bring this vision to life and to drive meaningful progress in communities beyond our own.**
+By connecting a newly developed contribution calculator to the token emissions, a membership-based governance process (valuing futarchy), and a practitioner guide to handling the social layer of DAOs, we want to create a more inclusive, secure, and innovative future for token engineering.
+That is why we seek funding to bring this vision to life and to drive meaningful progress in communities beyond our own.**

 <br/>